void

 Background

-The population in 1910 was slightly above 21 million of which less than half were ethnic Hungarians.
+The population in 1910 was slightly above 21 million, of whom fewer than half were ethnic Hungarians.
 The capital during this period was Budapest.
-The kingdom was also known as Lands of the Holy Hungarian Crown of Saint Stephen, and after 1867 also as Transleithanien, the land beyond the Leitha.
-The kingdom shared borders with Austria, Romania and Serbia.
+The kingdom was also known as Lands of the Holy Hungarian Crown of Saint Stephen, and after 1867 as Transleithania (the land beyond the Leitha).

-After the 1867 Ausgleich Hungary exploited its new found autonomy to impose a policy of magyarisation on its minorities, causing widespread resentment amongst the other nationalities of the kingdom.
-The Treaty of Trianon in 1920 stripped Hungary of two thirds of its population and territory, but the kingdom continued to exists formally until 1946, although without a king.
-Since then Hungary has been a republic.
+The Treaty of Trianon in 1920 stripped Hungary of roughly two-thirds of its territory and population, but the kingdom continued to exist formally until 1946, albeit without a king.
+Since then, Hungary has been a republic.

 Quote(s) from the novel